chesskiss/plus1/README.md

 # Plus1

-A new Flutter project.
+An app to find or be someone’s Plus 1, and get into fun exclusive events 💎

 ## Getting Started

-FlutterFlow projects are built to run on the Flutter _stable_ release.
+Built to run on the Flutter _stable_ release.

 ## Integration Tests